 Participants (n=926) indicated a variety of elements that were satisfying in their relationships.
-Intimacy (36.2%) and sex satisfaction (36.1%) were important factors for many participants while for fewer participants so too were openness (30%), friendship (29.9%) and reliability (27.8%), trust (26%), and shared values (25.3%); mutual respect (21.1%) and humour (20.5%).
-Fewer participants endorsed Reciprocity (19.2%), flexibility (17.8%), faith (14.1%), fidelity (12.3%) as satisfying elements of their current relationships.
+Intimacy (36.2%) and sex satisfaction (36.1%) were important factors for many participants while for fewer participants so too were openness (30%), friendship (29.9%), reliability (27.8%), trust (26%), and shared values (25.3%), mutual respect (21.1%), and humour (20.5%).
+Fewer participants selected reciprocity (19.2%), flexibility (17.8%), faith (14.1%), and fidelity (12.3%) as satisfying elements of their current relationships.

-When Unsatisfied in my Relationship
+When Unsatisfied in My Relationship

-When unsatisfied in their intimate relationships, participants endorsed a variety of ways they respond.
-The approach endorsed the most to talk to their partner (40%).
-This was followed by seeking advice reducing expectations with both approaches being endorsed by 27.3% of participants.
-One quarter of participants also endorsed comprising (24.9%).
+When unsatisfied in their intimate relationships, participants reported a variety of ways they respond.
+The approach endorsed the most was to talk to their partner (40%).
+This was followed by seeking advice and reducing expectations, with each approach selected by 27.3% of participants.
+One quarter of participants responded that they seek compromise (24.9%).
 Fewer participants endorsed the option of seeking a counsellor (17.8%) or remaining faithful (21%).
-Some indicated responses that signaled less commitment to working things out when unsatisfied with nearly a quarter of participants (24.9%) indicating they would consider breaking up with their partner if unsatisfied in the relationship.
+Some indicated responses that signaled less commitment to working things out when unsatisfied, with nearly a quarter of participants (24.9%) indicating they would consider breaking up with their partner if unsatisfied in the relationship.
 Another 17.2% indicated they would look for someone else and 14% indicated they would cheat on their partner if unsatisfied in the relationship.
-Indicating perhaps troublesome relational problems solving skills, 12.6% indicated they would give their partner an ultimatum if they were unsatisfied in their intimate relationship.
+Perhaps suggesting troublesome relational problems solving skills, 12.6% responded that they would give their partner an ultimatum if they were unsatisfied in their intimate relationship.

-Confidence in their Intimate Relationships
+Confidence in Their Intimate Relationships

 Participants were asked to respond to some questions about their confidence in their current relationships.
 Some participants elected not to reply when asked whether they were confident in their relationships (5.6%).
-Those who did reply indicated by way of one of five responses from a Likert scale [Never (3.8%), Almost Never (11.2%), Sometimes (30.8%), Almost Always (29.2%), Always (19.5%)].
+Those who did reply indicated by way of one of five responses from a Likert scale that they were confident in intimate relationships either never (3.8%), almost never (11.2%), sometimes (30.8%), almost always (29.2%), or always (19.5%).